SmithWillSuffice/ohanga-pai/content/blog/34_mmtnoobs.md

 Score: $\Delta = -1$.

+**Roche:** He quotes David Graeber:
+> "If the government balances its books it makes it almost impossible for you to balance your books"--- Graeber [The Guardian op-Ed](https://www.theguardian.com/commentisfree/video/2015/oct/28/david-graeber-what-government-doesnt-want-you-to-know-about-debt-video).

+Roche comments: "*This statement is wrong and misleading.
+And David’s error stems from something we see in MMT on a consistent basis where they depict the economy through a 2 or 3 sector lens.
+The cause of this error is the result of MMT’s alternative definition of “net saving”.*"

+Roche goes on to assert the OECD definition of *Net Saving*:
+>“Net saving is net disposable income less final consumption expenditure.”

+He claims, "MMT consistently uses the term in a different manner..."

+He then claims: *"This is precisely what Graeber does in his video.
+And the conclusion is simple --- private sector net saving (S-I) is a function of the size of the government’s deficit which leads one to think that the private sector cannot save unless the government is in deficit.
+Except that (S-I) is not “net saving” in any traditional economic perspective.
+(S-I) is saving net of investment.
+It’s extremely misleading to define private sector “net saving” as (S-I) because Saving cannot identically equal (S-I) unless I is equal to zero.
+Given that investment is the most important piece of Keynesian economics and the economy, it’s preposterous to present the economy in this manner because investment adds to private sector saving."*

+**MMT Response:** the term $(S-I)$ is a flow not a stock.
+At the end of the year whatever it amounts to becomes the stock of saving in the domestic private sector in nominal terms for that year.
+Why?
+Because we've multiplied by a time period, one year, to convert flow to stock.

+This is a common parlance idea of nominal "Savings" and so MMT is correct, not misleading.
+Real savings is a different story, and I am not aware of any MMT proponents ever confusing the two (maybe a few activists do in sound bites, but that's totally forgivable, Roche aught not be nit-picking the activist simplifications I feel, it'd be douchebag level finbro-ism).

+Because one person's spending is another's income the net of investment $(S-I)$ here is a flow residual into domestic private sector pockets.
+Remember, Graeber and Roche are both assuming, for simplicity, the net exports are zero.
+So the MMT statement is a tautology, true by definition.
+So what on Earth is Roche getting at by being a pedantic nerd nerd here?

+To the ordinary average person in the street, the number in their bank account plus wallet is what viscerally matters.
+And this results from that "net of investment" $(S-I)$.
+So there is nothing terribly wrong or misleading when MMT describes the $(S-I)$ terms as net savings.
+It *is* et savings.
+You can say "savings net of investment" too, but that's jargon for the person in the street.

+After investments are made, the pool of funds, so-to-speak, from which I have have to realise a bigger number in my bank account from is $(S-I)$, you might say, but that's inaccurate, since $(S-I)$ is an accounting residual.
+There is no "pool of funds" here.
+Banks can create deposits regardless of $(G-T)$, remember.

+So all that $(S-I)$ represents is some demand for bank loans for investment, or draw-down from past savings or retained profits for this year's investments, and how much of that ends up staying in the domestic private sector.

+It's an aggregate, so I cannot say my personal savings are achieved this way.
+I might have been one of the thousands who sold real goods to the foreign sector, who in aggregate were balanced by thousands who bought gods form the foreign sector.

+Roche finishes by agreeing with MMT and Keynes that savings are the accounting records of past investment.
+In the dominant endogenous money circuit this is true.
+But still, government net spending adds to this, and adds quite a considerable amount.

+Rche writes: *" Given that investment is the most important piece of Keynesian economics and the economy, it’s preposterous to present the economy in this
+\[David Graber manner\] manner because investment adds to private sector saving."*
+--- but who is preposterous here?
+MMT arose out of post-Keynesian analysis as a superset, so we'd agree with Roche.

+What is preposterous is Roche thinks he is attacking MMT.

+Yeah, like one attacks the All Blacks by punting the ball into mid-field every chance you get.

+BTW, I could not find where Bill Mitchell says anything different to Roche in the blog he wrote on the Graeber piece in The Guardian.

+Score: $\Delta = -1$.
+Roche was being a prick (privileged reactionary investment capitalist Keynesian).

+**Roche:** "*To be clear about this, the private sector’s saving (and savings) does not come primarily from the size of the government’s deficit.
+In fact, there is absolutely no need for the government to be in deficit if the private sector desires to net save.*"

+**MMT Response:** MMT agrees.

+The government deficit is an ex post accounting residual, and cannot be targetted.
+It is not being used in any nation anywhere to boost private savings.
+Yet a positive government deficits will boost someone's savings somewhere. regardless of the fact most household savings derive from private investments (firms often borrow form banks to short run finance the wage bill, before they can make sales for instance).

+Graeber is naïve it should be said.
+"Government Austerity" is not to be found be peering at the government deficit.
+You need to look at the unemployment queue and poverty rates, and wages share of profit, not the deficit.

+If there is involuntary unemployment the deficit was too low.
+But government cannot know this ahead of the budget.
+Their role is to *use the budget as a moral document* to ensure full employment, by in advance approving discretionary extra spending, not to worry about the deficit.
+With a full employment policy and firms and households thereby *(perhaps) selling a lot more to the foreign sector the governemtn deficit might even reverse and be a surplus for that year.
+All the while domestic bank balances in aggregate go up (net nominal savings were made).

+Score: $\Delta = -1$.
+We subtract a point from Roche since he is straw-manning MMT here.

+**Roche:** "*.*"

+**MMT Response:**

+Score: $\Delta = -1$.

 **Roche:** "*.*"

 **MMT Response:**

 Score: $\Delta = -1$.

 **Roche:** "*In addition to assuming that a small budget deficit or surplus is